spangen87/memory-game/README.md

 ![Lighthouse Computer](assets/readme-images/lighthouse-computer.jpg)

+At first, Lighthouse warned that there was not enough contrast between text and background.
+So i changed a color so that it passed.

 ### Validator Testing
 The site is tested with [W3C HTML Validator](https://validator.w3.org/) for the HTML and for the CSS with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 For the JavaScript [JSHint](https://jshint.com/) was used.